 Our pets can experience many of the same neurological problems that humans do.
-Our neurologists will work in conjunction with your family veterinarian to provide the specialized care your pet needs.
+Our neurologists work with you and your family veterinarian to provide specialized care.

 Dogs and cats can experience many of the same brain, spinal cord, and neuromuscular problems that humans do.
 These all fall into the specialty of veterinary neurology and neurosurgery, which include care for a wide range of disorders – epilepsy, ruptured vertebral discs, spinal cord injuries, head trauma, brain tumors, and more.
 Although neurological disorders may cause great distress for pets and owners, many problems can be treated very successfully.